 An Open Economy

-Unlike some MMOs which rigidly control their economies to prevent devaluing and inflation, EVE is considered to be a more open economy.
+Unlike most MMOs, which rigidly control their economies to prevent devaluing and inflation, EVE is considered to be a more open economy.
 This means that production and resource availability is largely dictated by player actions.
 Miners will mine raw materials, which are in turn moved by transportation ships, then production facilities will produce ships from NPC bought blueprints and fit them with industry produced gear.

 The open economy extends generally to the market, where players can buy and sell using general indexes as a guide, although they can make their own deals.
 Since the company doesn't refund ISK based on poor purchases, this can result in player fraud, from individual purchases up to defrauding whole companies.